kuanyewleong/FAR-CM-Visualization-Tools-for-Face-ReID/README.md

     The tool finds the max local index via image names (e.g., frame0123.png → 122), then offsets the next file by max_local + 1.

 This lets you analyze multiple clips as one continuous sequence.

+## ⚠️ Common Pitfalls & Tips
+- Mismatched formats:
+    - GT must use bounding_box.top_left / bottom_right structure.
+    - Predictions must use flat bbox with x1,y1,x2,y2.

+- Frame name pattern:
+    If predictions lack frameNNNN in image, the app falls back to array order; ensure ordering matches true time if you rely on this.

+- Case sensitivity:
+    Labels are lowercased for consistent comparison.

+- IoU threshold:
+    Fixed at 0.5 in the script.
+Adjust in code if your task requires a different overlap rule.